ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 Demonstrating equality on natural numbers
 -----------------------------------------

-For example, if we have the datatype for natural numbers
+For example, if we have the data type for natural numbers

 ~~~agda
 data ℕ where